-Vilnius , the capital of Lithuania has now become the destination of choice for many Tech Startups and top companies like Danske Bank, Western Union, Nasdaq, Booking.com because of the favorable regulatory and business environment.
+Vilnius, the capital of Lithuania has now become the destination of choice for many Tech Startups as well as top companies such as Danske Bank, Western Union, Nasdaq, Booking.com, due to the favourable regulatory and business environment.

-Setting up a business in Lithuania is straightforward, most operations can be done remotely.
-A company can be set up electronically in just a few days as long as all your documents are in order.
+Setting up a business in Lithuania is straightforward, as most operations can be done remotely.
+A company can be set up electronically in just a few days, as long as all your documentation is in order.

-The easy part is to incorporate, another story is to comply with specific Lithuanian and European Union regulations regarding activities performed by your company.
+The easy part is to incorporate.
+It is altogether another matter to comply with specific Lithuanian and European Union regulations regarding activities performed by your company.
 Necessary policies and procedures include, but are not limited to:

 - Data protection (GDPR) and information security policies.